 - air fryer method

-To make these easy poached eggs I used the simple method of a pot and simmering water.
+Since there are so many ways to poach an egg, I will let you decide on which method you prefer.
+I used the simple method of a pot and simmering water.
 No vinegar, no swirling, no “secret” technique.
-These were the best poached eggs I have ever made.
+These were the best-poached eggs I have ever made.

 - Get a pot of water to boiling